pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_connect2id_and_cas.md

 ## 3) Declare CAS as the trust anchor

-We have a trust anchor ready to use, but the RP and the OP don't know it, they still refer to the simulated one.
+We have a trust anchor ready to use, but the RP and the OP don't know it: they still refer to the simulated one.

 So let's update their configurations for that.